adrien-fichet/lespizzasdupuitsvieux.com/README.md

 ## Objective

-The objective is to rewrite the static website [lespizzasdupuitsvieux.com](http://lespizzasdupuitsvieux.com/index.html) with a static website generator, in order to:
+The objective is to rewrite the website [lespizzasdupuitsvieux.com](http://lespizzasdupuitsvieux.com/index.html) with a static site generator, in order to:

 - update the content more easily (Markdown)
 - modernize it (RWD, HTTPS, a11y, etc.)